 Reports and Grading System

 The School reports numerical grades: 85 or above represents honors work, 60 is passing, and below 60, failing.
 The School sends reports home in November, February and April.
 In October and March, each student’s advisor writes a letter noting the student’s mid-term performance.
 In June, the student's advisor writes a complete review that accompanies final grades and teacher comments.
 The Academic Dean and academic advisors may also write letters in special instances.

 The Academic Program makes effective use of modern information technology in all subject areas.
 The nearly 100 networked computers located in classrooms and laboratories across campus provide students and faculty with Internet access, e-mail accounts, internal campus messaging, file storage, printing services and specialized academic software.
 A fleet of iPads allows students in modern language classes to hone their listening and speaking skills by working with interactive audio and video recordings.

 The mission of the Irene duPont Library is to encourage academic excellence by providing service and instruction to the School community, to collaborate with faculty in designing learning opportunities through information resources and technology, and to promote effective and discriminating users of ideas and information.

 subject areas.
-The Library also loans cameras, iPods, video cameras, Kindles, iPads, headphones, Mobile Maker Space cart with 3D printer, Arduino Boards and tools, and videos (3000 fiction and nonfiction) for student and faculty use.
-In an attempt to reach out to patrons on campus and beyond, the Library maintains a presence on Facebook and Twitter to inform students, faculty and alumni on topics such as plagiarism, information literacy, research and the School archives.
-While the Library strives to provide the best technology and access to information in a secondary school setting, the Library itself remains a serene, casual and academic environment.
+The Library also loans cameras, iPods, GPS systems, Smart Pens, video cameras, Kindles, iPads, headphones, Mobile Maker Space cart with 3D printer, Arduino Boards and tools, and videos (3000 fiction and nonfiction titles) for student and faculty use.
+In an attempt to reach out to patrons on campus and beyond, the Library maintains a presence on Facebook, Twitter and Pinterest to inform students, faculty and alumni on topics such as plagiarism, information literacy, research and the School archives.
+While the Library strives to provide the best technology and access to information in a secondary school setting, the Library itself remains a serene, casual, academic environment.